vnzzzz/sokora/README.md

 ![image](docs/images/image1.png)

-A sleek attendance management app that lets you track who's working where with a calendar interface and intuitive controls.
-Instantly see who's "working from home / in office / on business trip" with daily details and personal schedules available at a glance.
+A sleek attendance management app that visualizes work locations through an intuitive calendar interface.
+Instantly track who's "working from home", "in office", or "on business trip" with daily details and personal schedules available at a glance.

 ## Features

-- Calendar UI
+- Interactive Calendar UI
   - Monthly view with aggregated stats for remote/office attendance
-- Intuitive UX: Click on dates for daily details, click on usernames to view individual schedules
+- Intuitive UX: Single-click navigation to view daily details or individual schedules
-- CSV Upload & Download
+- Seamless CSV Import/Export
-  - Perfect for bulk editing and backups
+  - Perfect for bulk editing and data backups

-## How to
+## How to Use

-1. Launch
+1. Setup

+   Copy `.env.sample` to create `.env`, then:

    ```bash
    docker compose up --build